 The Swiss Army Is Very Well Trained

-Did you know that Norway was also neutral in WW2 and still got invaded.
+But neutrality is not a guarantee of staying out of wars either.
+Did you know that Norway was also neutral in WW2 and still got invaded?
 But the alps, a massive standing army, and very cunning fortifications (which I still find in the forests and on the sides of bridges today) which were put in place to stop such things in 1880 (called National Redoubt), have allowed Switzerland to remain neutral.
 And with such a small population too (8.5 million)!

 It might also surprise you to learn that Switzerland is not involved in any UN peace-keeping missions and was not even a part of the UN until 2002.